GeoFewLab/Drainage_CrossingDet/README.txt

 If images are not normalized by default, uncomment the "normalize_images()" function in ./big_geo_data/data_preperation.py

-Refer to the linked tutorial for specific data input/compatibility requirements for the faster rcnn model
+Run the requirement.txt to install all necessay libraries for FRCNN implementation

 To Run:
 	1. configure your training parameters in config.py